jmaciascaceresusach/abc_sales_objective_approximat/README.md

 Now, to test the project, you would have to use the following statements:

 1. cd abc_sales_objective_approximat/build
-2. ./ABC_SALES_OBJECTIVE_APPROXIMAT ../simulation_config.txt
+2. ./ABC_SALES_OBJECTIVE_APPROXIMAT

-The simulation_config.txt file, can be modified according to:
+The simulation_config_initial.txt file, can be modified according to:

 - numberOfIterations=50
-- tolerance=0.500
-- salesObjectiveFinal=0.139669
-- salesObjectiveInitial=0.15298
-- customerParam=0.1730
-- dateParam=0.4064
-- sellerParam=0.1816
-- productParam=0.0022
+- tolerance=13
-- saleParam=0.015
+- daysToSimulate=30